The observed impact of galaxy halo gas on fast radio bursts

-We established the robustness of this result using a series of jackknife tests and variations in our assumptions.
-Figure 3 shows a jackknife test in which the DMs of CHIME/FRB sources are randomly shuffled for 150 realizations.
-These re-sampled data are then put through the same cross-matching procedure with $\lesssim$\,40\,Mpc GWGC galaxies as the real data, and the ``intersecting'' CHIME/FRB sources are compared with the remaining dataset.
-The resulting p-value distribution is uniformly distributed between 0 and 1, as expected for random DM samples.
-The p-values of the true CHIME/FRB galaxy associations rise as a function of impact parameter until there is no statistical difference between the two DM distributions, as expected.
-The random realizations show no such trend, nor does any simulated curve have a mean p-value as low as the real data when averaged between 100–300 kpc.
 As a further test of robustness, we apply different cuts to the CHIME/FRB catalog and GWGC.
-We alter the $M_{B}$ cut on foreground galaxies between $-17.0$ and $-19.5$, and vary the maximum galaxy distance between 15\,Mpc and 70\,Mpc.
+In Figure 3, we plot the Galactic latitudes and extragalactic DMs of the intersecting and non-intersecting CHIME FRBs.
+We find no correlation between extragalactic DM and Galactic latitude for both sub-samples of CHIME FRBs (see Methods).
+This shows that the observed excess DM of the sample of intersecting FRBs is unlikely to be due to errors in modeling the Milky Way disk and halo DM contributions.
 For the CHIME/FRB sources, we apply various limits on the Galactic latitude (between 0\,deg and 20\,deg from the Galactic plane), and consider an additional model for ${\rm DM}_{\rm MW}$\cite{ymw16} together with no subtraction of ${\rm DM}_{\rm MW}$.
-In all of these cases the excess DM persists with p-values $<0.05$, for $b_{\perp}<300$\,kpc.
+We also alter the $M_{B}$ cut on foreground galaxies between $-18.0$ and $-19.5$, and vary the maximum galaxy distance between 15\,Mpc and 50\,Mpc.
+In all of these cases the excess DM persists.
 However, if we consider only GWGC galaxies at distances between 50\,Mpc and 100\,Mpc the signal disappears, likely because the halos subtend small solid angles relative to the CHIME/FRB localization regions, and the apparent intersections are false.
 We consider additional means of identifying CHIME/FRB galaxy intersections, and find no change to our results (Methods).